top of page

 Chillies can also help boost your metabolism.
 Research shows that capsaicin may temporarily increase your metabolic rate, meaning your body can burn more calories.
 For instance, a study found that consuming capsaicin can speed up metabolism by up to 50 calories per meal.

-This metabolic function not only generates warmth but also aids in maintaining a healthy weight—especially helpful during festive seasons when indulgent treats are everywhere.
+This metabolic function generates warmth and aids in maintaining a healthy weight.
+This can be especially helpful during festive seasons when indulgent treats abound.

 Nutritional Benefits of Chillies